Weak and strong no-arbitrage conditions for continuous financial markets: No Arbitrage of the First Kind

 \begin{Lem} Suppose that any (and, consequently, all) of the NA1, NUPBR and NCT conditions holds.
 Then every martingale deflator $Z=(Z_t)_{0\leq t \leq T}$ admits the following representation:

 for some $N=(N_t)_{0\leq t \leq T}\in\mMloc$ with $N_0=0$, $\langle N,M\rangle=0$ and $\Delta N>-1$ $P$-a.s. and where the process $\hatZ$ is defined as in Proposition \ref{weakdfl}. \end{Lem}

-Theorem \ref{NUPBR} and Lemma \ref{strdefl} show that $\hatZ=\mathcal{E}(-\lambda\cdot M)$ can be rightfully considered as the \emph{minimal} (tradable) martingale deflator (compare also with Remark \ref{weak-MMM}).
-Indeed, if $\hatZ$ fails to be a martingale deflator, i.e., if $P(\hatZ_T=0)>0$, then there cannot exist any other martingale deflator.
+Theorem \ref{NUPBR} and Lemma \ref{strdefl} show that $\hatZ=\mathcal{E}(-\lambda\cdot M)$ can be rightfully considered as the \emph{minimal} (tradable) martingale deflator (compare with part 2 of Remark \ref{rem-min} and Remark \ref{weak-MMM}).
+Indeed, besides being the martingale deflator with the ``simplest'' structure, if $\hatZ$ fails to be a martingale deflator, i.e., if $P(\hatZ_T=0)>0$, then there cannot exist any other martingale deflator.

-We close this section by exhibiting a simple model which satisfies NSA but for which NA1 fails to hold.
-A similar example can also be found in Section 3.1 of \cite{LW}.